qjrepo/comethru/README.md

 Basiclly used Jenkins to do the automation.
-Installed jenkins on a azure linux machine.
+Installed jenkins on an azure linux machine.
 Set up the integration between github and jenkins using webhooks this allows every build for jenkins project when execute git push.
 And then also using publish over ssh on jenkins to deploy web app to a aws ec2 instance and also run the app on the instance automatically.